 There are many, many good Tattoo Aftercare products on the market now, Bepanthan is not one of them.
 I would ask that you do not use it on my work.
 I have my own formula which works well

-Our Vegan Tattoo Aftercare, On The Road Tattoo OIL is made from natural oils and is an innovative way to heal fresh tattoos.
+Our Vegan, Plant Based Tattoo Aftercare, On The Road Tattoo OIL is made from natural oils and is an innovative way to heal fresh tattoos.
+The applicator is designed to avoid cross contamination and clogging, this means that our oil is easy to store and easy to carry and apply on the move.

 The application of On The Road Tattoo OIL is aided by the packaging to ensure the most hygienic distribution and gives careful dispensing while being able to target specific areas if needs be.

 Simply use On The Road Tattoo OIL to moisturise your new tattoo while it heals.
-A few drops are all that is needed to cover quite a lot of space, it goes a very long way.
-It has been tested extensively.
+A few drops are all that is needed to cover quite a lot of space, it goes a very very long way.
+On The Road Tattoo Oil has been tested extensively over a number of years.

-Should you get any scabbing or sore areas then you can target that area with a few drips from the dropper applicator.
-Should your tattoo appear red and “angry” then let it the tattoo “dry out” before applying more aftercare product.
+Should you get any scabbing or sore areas when your tattoo is healing then you can target that area with a few drips from the dropper applicator.
+Should your tattoo appear red and “angry” then always let the tattoo “dry out” before applying more aftercare product.

 On The Road Tattoo OIL heals tattoos quickly, if applied correctly.
 But nothing beats staying fully hydrated and good amounts of vitamin C in the system.
 You may want to consider “upping” your H20 and vegetable intake a week or so before your tattoo.